M-84: Exports

 About 150 M-84 tanks were exported to Kuwait.
 The disintegration of Yugoslavia in the 1990s prevented further exports of the M-84.
-Sales of the M84 including negotiations of contracts with foreign partners were done through Yugoimport SDPR, at that time acting as a Yugoslav state agency.
+Sales of the M-84 including negotiations of contracts with foreign partners were done through Yugoimport SDPR, at that time acting as a Yugoslav state agency.
 Production and delivery was performed by Đuro Đaković.

 Design

 Armament

 The M-84A is armed with a 125 mm smoothbore cannon derived from the Soviet 2A46.
 The fume extractor positioned in the middle of the barrel is shielded with a thermal coating that minimizes deformation of the barrel from high temperatures and ensures it is cooled at the same rate during rapid firing.
 The M-84 uses an automatic loader, which enables it to sustain a firing rate of 8 rounds per minute.

 The cannon's 40 rounds of ammunition are stowed in the hull of the tank beneath the turret.
 This concept was inherited from the original Soviet design for the T-72, and is both a strength and weakness of the tank.
 The lower hull beneath the turret is one of the least likely place to be hit and penetrated by antitank rounds or mines, but in the event of penetration and secondary detonation of the ammunition the crew and tank are unlikely to survive the resulting catastrophic explosion.

 Along with its primary armament, the M-84 is also armed with one 7.62mm coaxial machine gun, and one 12.7mm anti-aircraft gun mounted on the commander's turret.

 All versions of the M-84 have a crew of three.
 The commander sits on the right side of the turret, the gunner on the left, and the driver sits centrally at the front of the vehicle.
 Like most Soviet-derived vehicles, the M-84 series of tanks have an autoloader rather than a manual loader.